Disney World vs Disneyland: Honest Family Guide (2026)

 Hotel Costs

-Disney World has more on-site options across a wider price range — and that's genuinely helpful for budget-conscious families.
+Disney World has more on-site options across a wider price range — helpful for budget-conscious families.
 Value resorts like Pop Century and All-Star Movies run $150–$250 per night.
 Moderate resorts like Caribbean Beach sit around $250–$400.
 Deluxe options like Wilderness Lodge start at $558 per night and climb from there.

 Disneyland's three on-property hotels (Disneyland Hotel, Disney's Grand Californian, and Pixar Place Hotel) start around $400–$800 per night in summer 2026.
 Steep, right?
 But here's the thing most comparison articles miss: Disneyland's Good Neighbor hotels — many within literal walking distance of the park entrance — run $120–$350 per night.
 You don't need the on-site Disney magic when your hotel is across the street.